Morgan Rielly: Professional

-During the 2018–19 season, on October 9, 2018, Rielly recorded a career-high four assists in a 7–4 win over the Dallas Stars, bringing him to ten points in his first four games, tying him for the NHL lead in points alongside teammate Auston Matthews.
-The following game, on October 11 against the Detroit Red Wings, Rielly passed Bobby Orr for most points by a defenceman in a team's first five games, with 12 points.
+During the 2018–19 season, on October 9, 2018, Rielly recorded a career-high four assists in a 7–4 win over the Dallas Stars, bringing him to 10 points in his first four games, tying him for the NHL lead in points alongside teammate Auston Matthews.
+In the following game, on October 11, against the Detroit Red Wings, Rielly passed Bobby Orr for most points by a defenceman in a team's first five games, with 12 points.
 By picking up an assist the next game, he established the longest season-opening point streak by a defenceman in franchise history.
 On October 14, Rielly was named as one of the NHL's 3 Stars of the Week for the first time in his career.
-He had an NHL-leading six assists, along with an overtime goal against the Chicago Blackhawks, during a four-game Maple Leafs win streak.
+He had an NHL-leading six assists, along with an overtime goal against the Chicago Blackhawks, during a four-game Maple Leafs' win streak.
 He was named as the NHL's second star of the week for his accomplishments.
-On December 20, during a 6–1 Leafs win over the Florida Panthers, Rielly recorded his second four assist game of the season, becoming the first NHL defenceman that year to reach the 40-point mark.
-On December 24, Rielly was again named as the 2nd star in the NHL's 3 Stars of the Week.
-Rielly led the NHL with 3 goals, 6 assists, 9 goals and a +10 rating the previous week to propel the Maple Leafs to a perfect week and into second place in the overall League standings.
-On January 23, 2019, Rielly became the first Maple Leafs defenceman to post consecutive 50-point seasons since Tomáš Kaberle's 2005–06 and 2007–08 seasons.
-Rielly reached the 50-point mark while skating in his 49th personal game of 2018-19.
-Only three other Maple Leafs defencemen have reached the mark faster: Borje Salming (42 GP in 1976-77), Babe Pratt (44 GP in 1943-44), and Bryan McCabe (45 GP in 2005-06).
-He scored his 20th goal of the season on March 16, 2019, against the Ottawa Senators.
+On December 20, during a 6–1 win over the Florida Panthers, Rielly recorded his second four-assist game of the season, becoming the first NHL defenceman that year to reach the 40-point mark.
+On December 24, Rielly was again named as NHL's second star of the week.
+He led the NHL with three goals, six assists, nine points and a +10 rating the previous week to propel the Maple Leafs to a perfect week and into second place in the overall league standings.
+On January 23, 2019, Rielly became the first Maple Leafs' defenceman to post consecutive 50-point seasons since Tomáš Kaberle in 2005–06, 2006–07 and 2007–08 seasons.
+Rielly reached the 50-point mark while skating in his 49th personal game of 2018–19.
+Only three other Maple Leafs' defencemen have reached the mark faster – Börje Salming (42 games in 1976–77), Babe Pratt (44 games in 1943–44), and Bryan McCabe (45 games in 2005–06).
+He scored his 20th goal of the season on March 16, against the Ottawa Senators.
 With his 20th goal of the season, Rielly became the first Maple Leafs' defenceman to score 20 goals in a season since Al Iafrate in the 1989–90 season.
-Rielly ended the season with a career-high 20 goals, 52 assists, and 72 points, the first 70+ point season by a Maple Leafs' defenceman since Börje Salming in 1980.
-He was one of only three defencemen under 25 to score at least 50 points that season, along with Thomas Chabot and Jacob Trouba.
+Rielly ended the season with a career-high 20 goals and 52 assists for 72 points, the first 70+ point season by a Maple Leafs' defenceman since Börje Salming in 1980.
+He was one of only three defencemen under 25 to record at least 50 points that season, along with Thomas Chabot and Jacob Trouba.